vimpunk/cratetorrent/DESIGN.md

     - **`path`**: The UTF-8 encoded full path of the file, relative to the download root.

+### Torrent info hash

+The hash of the torrent is the SHA1 hash of the raw (bencoded) string of the metainfo's `info` key's value.

+Note that this can be problematic as some metainfo files define fields not supported or used by cratetorrent, and currently the way we generate this hash is by encoding the parsed metainfo struct again into its raw bencoded representation, and this way we may not serialize fields originally present in the source metainfo.
+A better approach would be to keep the underlying raw source (as in Tide), but this is not currently possible with the current solution of using `serde`.

 ## Disk IO

-To be added.
+Currently, due to the experimental state of the crate, downloaded blocks are not saved to disk.
+This section is to be added when the functionality is implemented.

 ## Torrent

-- The hash of the torrent is the SHA1 hash of the raw (bencoded) string of the metainfo's `info` key's value.
-Note that this can be problematic as some metainfo files define non-standard fields, but currently the way we generate this hash is by encoding the parsed metainfo struct again into its raw representation, and this way we may not serialize fields originally present in the source metainfo.
-A better approach would be to keep the underlying raw source (as in Tide), but this is not currently possible with the current solution of using `serde`.
-- Contains the piece picker and a set of connections (for now only one).
+- Contains the piece picker and a single connection to a seed from which to download the file.
+- Also contains other metadata relevant to the torrent, such as its info hash, the files it needs to download, the destination directory, and others.
 - Torrent tick: periodically loops through all its peer connections and performs actions like stats collections, later choking/unchoking, resume state saving, and others.

 ## Piece picker